cossacklabs/acra/README.md

 ## How does Acra work?

-To better understand the architecture and data flow, please refer to the [Architecture and data flow](https://docs.cossacklabs.com/pages/documentation-acra/#architecture-and-data-flow) section in the documentation.
+To better understand the architecture and data flow in Acra, please refer to the [Architecture and data flow](https://docs.cossacklabs.com/pages/documentation-acra/#architecture-and-data-flow) section in the documentation.

 ### Protecting data in SQL databases using AcraWriter and AcraServer